grinnell-cs/213-intro/README.md

 ## About You
 What are your names, as they appear on the class roster?
-> Alex French
+> Ajuna Kyaruzi

 What are your GitHub usernames?
-> frenchal17
+> kyaruzia17

 What do you prefer to be called?
-> Alex
+> Ajuna

 Why are you taking this course?
-> Because Operating Systems are important (and cool as hell)
+> Because Operating Systems will be very important for my future work and they are cool and I want to know how they work

 What are your concerns about this course?
-> It's going to be too short because it's my last semester.
+> That I will be late, I will try really hard.
+Sorry Charlie.

 What topic in this course are you most excited to cover?
-> Galaxies?
-Sounds awesome.
+> Concurrent Data Structures

 Do you have any questions for me?
-> How was your break?
+> Nope!
+Thanks for not having exams!

 ## About this course
 You can work together to submit one set of answers to these questions where appropriate.
 Refer to the [course syllabus](http://www.cs.grinnell.edu/~curtsinger/teaching/2017S/CSC213/syllabus/) for course policies.